 - 1. Lower the header and reel, shut down the engine, and remove the key from the ignition. - 2.
-Rotate the reel manually until the reel endshield (A) requiring replacement is accessible. - 3.
-Remove three bolts (B).
+Rotate the reel manually until the reel endshield (A) requiring replacement is accessible.

 4. Lift end of reel endshield (A) off support (B).